 If your course has Peer Support Schemes, Peer Mentoring or PASS, then you have a great resource to ask questions.
 Whether you want to get tips about a specific exam or want to ask for advice on how to best manage yourself during the exam period from someone who’s recently been in your position, Mentors and PASS Leaders are ideal people to talk to.

-Outside of your School, the Student Support and Advice team is a good place to start for support with your wellbeing.
-Their website is a great source of tips and resources, including links to specialist support.
-If you just want to talk informally to somebody about your wellbeing, their desk is staffed by UoM graduates, so they’ve been where you are now, and understand how you’re feeling.
-They’re in the Atrium on the first floor of University Place.
+Outside of your School, the Student Support website is a good place to start for support with your wellbeing.
+It's a great source for tips and resources, including links to specialist support.
 If you want to talk to someone outside of office hours, you can contact Nightline, a confidential phone and e-mail service whose number you can find on the back of your student card.